dictate-button/dictate-button/README.md

 - Automatically run on DOMContentLoaded (or immediately if the DOM is already loaded).
 - Watch for DOM changes to apply the dictate button to newly added elements.
 - Set the button’s language from `document.documentElement.lang` (if present).
 Long codes like `en-GB` are normalized to `en`.
-- Position the button to the right top corner of the text field respecting its padding with 4px fallback is the padding is not set (0).
+- Position the button to the top right-hand corner of the text field, respecting its padding with 4px fallback if the padding is not set (0).

 ### From CDN